mandelyoni/SuperPoint-With-Transformer-Backbone/README.md

 ## Structure
 Encoder – The original SuperPoint encoder is a convolutional network that turns the input grayscale image into a smaller but more detailed feature map.
 It uses several convolution layers with ReLU activation and pooling, reducing the size by 8× while keeping important structures like corners and edges.
 This feature map is then used by the detector.

-In our new design, the CNN is replaced with a transformer-based encoder.
+In our new design, the CNN is replaced with a Transformer-based encoder.
 The image is split into small patches, each turned into an embedding vector with position information.
 These go through transformer layers that use self-attention to connect features from all over the image, not just nearby pixels.
 This allows the network to handle big viewpoint changes, distortions, and difficult lighting better than the CNN.
 The final output is reshaped into a feature map for the detector, just like before.

-Detector head
 The detector head takes the feature map from the encoder and predicts where keypoints are likely to be in the image.
 It uses a few small convolution layers to produce a heatmap.
 The original design is kept, where each cell of the heatmap has 65 values — one for each of the 8×8 positions inside the cell, plus one “no keypoint” option.
 A softmax is applied so the values become probabilities, then the map is reshaped and upsampled back to the original image size.
 The points with the highest probabilities are selected as the final keypoints.

 ## Data